Brian-Walsh-0396/codingportfolio/Personal Projects/Python/5e Quick Builder/ReadMe.md

-# Quick Level 1 Character Creator
+# Quick Level 1 Character Creator - V 1.0.22

 Welcome to the Quick Level 1 Character Creator!
 This Python project is designed to assist both new players and seasoned DMs in creating a level 1 character quickly and easily.